FOSSEE/st-scripts/embellishing_a_plot/script.rst

 ..
 R39

 Switch to the terminal for the solution.
-As we can see, the lower and upper limits of x-axis in the question are -1 and 3 respectively.
+As we can see, the lower and upper limits of x-axis in the exercise are -1 and 3 respectively.
 The lower and upper limits of y-axis are -15 and 0 respectively.